 ➖ Room Escape Boston delivered some story over audio, but we missed these moments because the volume was low and it was over by the time we’d realized something was playing and had stopped talking.

 ➕ We enjoyed when one puzzle landed in front of us.
 Room Escape Boston staged this so that we were all in position to appreciate the moment.

 ➖ The Boom Room lacked a finale, or any fanfare upon escape.

 Tips For Visiting

-Book your hour with Amaze Escape’s Art of the Heist, and tell them that the Room Escape Artist sent you.
+Book your hour with Room Escape Boston’s The Boom Room, and tell them that the Room Escape Artist sent you.

-Disclosure: Amaze Escape provided media discounted tickets for this game.
+Disclosure: Room Escape Boston provided media discounted tickets for this game.